openplans/openblock-old/docs/api.rst

 See Also
 ========

 The openblock API uses several standards for formats and protocols.
 Please see the (externally maintained) documentation focused on the particular formats for more details.
-These include GeoJSON, Atom and JSONP.
+These include GeoJSON, Atom, and JSONP.
 Some helpful links:

 ================== ============================================================
     Format			    URL